Psychological horror: Psychological fascination of psychological horror

 Fascination with horror films lies in the unreasonable, irrational, and impossible.
 Jung and Nietzsche's theories exemplify humans need to escape the real world and live in a sublime space where anything is possible.
 Horror allows the watcher to escape mundane conventional life and express the inner workings of their irrational thoughts.
 H.P.
-Lovecraft's explanation for the fascination of horror stems more from the lack of understanding of a human's true place and our deep inner instinct we are out of touch with, and the basic insignificance of one's life and the universe at large.
-Horror forces us to remember.
-Psychological horror further forces the manifestation of each individual's own personal horror.
-Our unseen humanity and our most basic human impulses forces us to seek out stimuli to remind us of our true nature and potential.
+Lovecraft's explanation for the fascination with horror stems from a lack of understanding of humanity's place in the universe and instincts that may remain outside of conscious awareness.
+Horror serves as a reminder of these themes.
+Psychological horror further encourages confrontation with personal fears.
+Unseen aspects of human nature and basic impulses may drive interest in stimuli that evoke such reactions.

 Psychological horror not only elicits fear, anxiety, and disgust but it also has the capacity to foster empathy in audiences.
 The genre allows audiences to navigate the complexities of human experiences that prompt viewers to connect with characters confronting conflict.
 Modern research reveals the relationship between empathy and fear or the lack thereof with interest in horror.
 Research shows that the effects of psychological horror affects females more than males.
 A current hypothesis for this difference between the genders is that it relates to social expectations and the gender roles we are exposed to during childhood.
 As a result of the lack of cross-cultural research on the psychological effects of horror, one hypothesis is that individual cultures develop their own unique sense of horror, based in their cultural experiences.

 Discourse on more of the positive effects of psychological horror also point to it being a vessel for catharsis.
-Much in the same way that a sad song might help a listener through a difficult time by helping them purge their emotions to uncover psychological relief, horror can provide a similar route to cathartic experiences.
+Similar to how a sad song might help a listener through a difficult time by helping them purge their emotions to uncover psychological relief, horror can provide a similar route to cathartic experiences.
 According to Geraci et al., "Strange things—the monstrous or weird —fascinate us because they evoke quasi-religious dread and desire, but we also pursue that which disturbs us because we desire to control it.
 Through deliberate exposure to the things we fear, we acclimate ourselves to them."
-Humans have a tendency to exhibit a cognitive bias called the negativity bias that points to why we are more likely to identify and dwell on negative aspects of our environments than positive ones, even if they both occur in the same magnitude.
-Evolutionarily, this helps explain why we might be quicker to notice certain stimuli or changes in our environments as threats to our safety rather than beneficial.
-This negativity bias also helps account for morbid curiosity and why we consume and enjoy horror media.
+Humans have a tendency to exhibit a cognitive bias called the negativity bias, indicating humans are more likely to identify and dwell on negative aspects of our environments than positive ones, even if they both occur in the same magnitude.
+Evolutionarily, this helps explain why people may be quicker to interpret certain stimuli or changes in the environment as threatening rather than beneficial.
+This negativity bias also helps account for morbid curiosity and why people consume and enjoy horror media.
 Freud also points to his observations that children seem to repeatedly engage in the same unpleasurable experience in order to overcome it.
-It is only through and after these adverse experiences that psychological comfort arises.
+It is only after these adverse experiences that psychological comfort arises.